lacser/ECE-198-Soil-Humidity-Project/README.md

 # ECE-198-Soil-Humidity-Project

+## Navigating This Repo

+You will find everything you need in the base directory of this repo.
+Please read over the design document carefully and download the raw program file to copy & paste into the CubeIDE, the instructions for installing which is included in the design document.
+However, if you would like to dig a bit deeper, you can find launch info in the core folder, and older versions of our design in the archive folder.

 ## Installation Manual

 1. Carefully place the soil moisture measurer in the soil and place the microcontroller-container 1 on the ground near it.